Ruby, Don't Take Your Love to Town

-"Ruby, Don't Take Your Love to Town" is a song written by Mel Tillis about a paralyzed veteran who lies helplessly as his wife "paints [herself] up" to go out for the evening without him; he believes she is going in search of a lover.
+"Ruby, Don't Take Your Love to Town" is a song written by Mel Tillis about a paralyzed veteran who lies helplessly as his wife "paints up" to go out for the evening without him; he believes that she is going in search of a lover.
 As he hears the door slam behind her, he claims that he would murder her if he could move to get his gun, and pleads for her to reconsider.
-A line in the song about a "crazy Asian war" and the time of the song's release led to the assumption the song was about a veteran of the Vietnam War, though this was never stated in the lyrics.
-However, Tillis stated that the song was about a veteran of World War II.
+The line in the song about a "crazy Asian war" and the time of the song's release led to the interpretation that the song was about a veteran of the Vietnam War, although Tillis has said that he wrote the song about a veteran of World War II.

 "Ruby" was first recorded by Waylon Jennings in 1966.
-Johnny Darrell reached number nine on the country charts with the song in 1967, and Kenny Rogers and The First Edition released it in 1969.
+Johnny Darrell reached number nine on the country charts with the song in 1967, and Kenny Rogers and the First Edition released it in 1969.
+Tillis's own version appeared on his 1967 album "Life's That Way" (re-released as "Life Turned Her That Way").

-Chart performance

 The First Edition version

-In 1969, after the success Kenny Rogers and The First Edition had enjoyed with the hits "Just Dropped In (To See What Condition My Condition Was In)" and "But You Know I Love You," Rogers wanted to take his group more into a country music direction.
-They recorded their version of the song, with Rogers singing the lead, in a single take.
-The record became an international hit for them, reaching number two in the UK Singles Chart and staying in the top-ten for 12 weeks.
-In the United States it reached number six on the Billboard Hot 100 and number 39 on the country chart.
+Kenny Rogers and the First Edition enjoyed success with the hits "Just Dropped In (To See What Condition My Condition Was In)" and "But You Know I Love You," and Rogers wanted to take his group more into a country music direction in 1969.
+They recorded their version of the song in a single take in June 1968, with Kenny Rogers singing the lead.
+Rogers version ends with his spoken plea: "For God's sake, turn around".
+The record became an international hit for them in 1969, reaching number two in the UK Singles Chart and staying in the top ten for 12 weeks.
+In the United States, it reached number six on the Billboard Hot 100 and number 39 on the country chart.

-In 1977, now performing solo after the First Edition disbanded in early 1976, Rogers made re-recordings of this, and a number of other First Edition hits, for his 1977 greatest hits package Ten Years of Gold.
-(It was later issued in the UK as The Kenny Rogers Singles Album.)
-Ten Years of Gold topped the US country charts under that title, and as The Kenny Rogers Singles Album, it was just as successful in the United Kingdom.
+In 1977 Rogers was performing solo after the First Edition disbanded in early 1976.
+He made re-recordings of this and a number of other First Edition hits for his greatest hits package Ten Years of Gold.
+It was later issued in the UK as The Kenny Rogers Singles Album.
+Ten Years of Gold topped the US country charts under that title, and it was just as successful in the United Kingdom.